Favourited 1737 times

-This area is renowned for its unique soil and microclimate; inevitable conditions if you have a three and a half thousand metres volcano to less than ten kilometres from the coast.
+This area is renowned for its unique soil and microclimate; inevitable conditions if you have a three and a half thousand metres volcano to less than ten km from the coast.

-Depending on season and plan there will be always a variety of practical things to learn (grafting, pruning, wrapping, plowing, plucking, propping, etc., etc.), all soaked with a bit of scientific, philosophical and cultural background.
+Depending on seasons there will be always a variety of practical things to learn (grafting, pruning, wrapping, plowing, plucking, etc.), all imbued with a bit of scientific, philosophical and cultural background.

-Suggested clothing: long work trousers/jeans, shirts (long and short sleeves), old jacket/hoodie, boots (those for builders are perfect), hat, thick leather gloves.
+Suggested clothing: long work trousers/jeans, shirts (long and short sleeves), old jacket/hoodie, boots (work/hiking shoes), hat, thick leather gloves, hear plugs.

 Rain jacket for fall-winter time and solar cream/mosquitoes repellent for spring-summer time.

 You will be staying with me in our apartment in the nearby hamlet of Carruba.
-When not with me you are provided with a bicycle to reach the plots.
-The apartment is 4.5 km away from the main plot (the farm); the way to reach it is almost all flat except for the last 1.5 km which is uphill – it has already been defined strenuous for the less experienced, therefore be aware of it.
-You must know how to operate a gear system on a mountain bike (..spooky right?
-Now the good part: I got a handy bike rack on my car, so most of the time we go together).
-The way back will be pure fun :) The rest of the plots are much easier to reach.
+The apartment is 4.5 km away from the main plot (the farm).
+We move together by car; when not with me you are provided with a bicycle to reach the plots.
+The way to reach the main plot is almost all flat except for the last 1.5 km which is uphill – it has already been defined “strenuous for the less experienced“, therefore be aware of it.
+You must know how to operate a gear system on a mountain bike.
+The way back will be pure fun.
 The time required to cycle is not included in the helping hours.

 Depending on the number of people that come and go, you might be relocated in other rooms when necessary.
 Bathroom will be always shared.
 Wi-Fi, washing machine and the normal appliances and equipment needed for everyday living are available in case you are wondering.
-The apartment is on the last floor of a condo, surrounded by balconies and with a huge terrace from which you may catch sight of the sea (the apartment is just 15 minutes walking from it) or tan yourself to a crisp under the sun.
+The apartment is on the last floor, surrounded by balconies and with a big terrace from which you may catch sight of the sea (just 15 minutes away) or tan yourself to a crisp under the sun.

 Bus stop next door and train station a matter of minutes away on foot.

 Food: it consists of all constituents of the Mediterranean diet whereas fruit and vegetables coming primarily from our land.
-Of all meals, lunch (at around 2 pm) will be generally shared.
+Of all meals, lunch will be normally shared.
 Let us know of any animal/food allergies you have.

-The main plot (the farm) is located in Giarre’s southern outskirts (half an hour walk from the centre), less than a mile from the motorway’s (A18) exit and easily reachable by all busses covering the SS114 Messina-Catania.
-We are approximately 40km from Catania International Airport (35-50 minutes depending on connections between trains and airport shuttle services – the train itself, in fact, takes no more than 25 minutes to get to Catania Centrale railway station).
-The apartment is close to the train station – Google map says around 4 minutes on foot.
-The location is indeed a convenient one; the neighbourhood provides you with everything you may possibly need or want.
+The main plot (the farm) is located in Giarre’s southern outskirts, less than a mile from the motorway’s (A18) exit and easily reachable by all buses covering the SS114 Messina-Catania.
+We are approximately 40 km from Catania International Airport, 35-50 minutes depending on connections between public transport – the train takes no more than 25 minutes to get to Catania Centrale railway station.
+The apartment is 4 minutes on foot from the train station.

-A word of advice: dealing with the mysterious realm of our “wonderful” public services might sometimes be vexatious, especially on some ill-fated days and areas, particularly if you abandon yourself at their mercy without any prior knowledge.
-Some of them are a bit of a riddle even for us locals.
+A word of advice: dealing with the mysterious realm of our public services might sometimes be an “extraordinary” experience.
 Therefore, plan your connections carefully!

-Being a densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one ends and the other starts).
-You will be able to easily reach quite a few of them by bus, bicycle or even on foot.
-Each with its own church, piazza, and historic core.
+Being a densely built area, villages often come in succession, merging together (sometimes it’s hard to say where the one starts and the other ends), each with its own historic core - church, bars, piazza, etc.

-The area stretching from Giarre to Catania (Acireale, Acitrezza, Acicastello), Taormina (Giardini Naxos, Fiumefreddo and seaside resorts such as Fondachello, but somehow all coastal villages), the immediate Riposto and the charming Torre Archirafi (near to Carruba) offers a variety of cultural, historical and touristic attractions.
+The "Riviera dei limoni", a portion of coastline stretching from Catania to Taormina (Acicastello, Acitrezza, Acireale, Giarre-Riposto, Fiumefreddo, Giardini Naxos, and minor coastal villages/seaside resorts such as Fondachello, Torre Archirafi (not too far away from Carruba), Pozzillo, Stazzo, Santa Tecla, etc., offer a variety of cultural, historical and touristic attractions.
 However, excluding the biggest and most popular places, the remaining part is not otherwise subjected to foreign clout, which in my opinion makes it even more interesting.
-English isn’t used much by people here, especially by the older folk.

-My family might take a moment to decipher your words, my grandma transcends the need to.
-They are getting better and better though since we started hosting and will make up for it by being overly attentive.
-Be careful wearing stylish torn attire around my grandma, she might just strip you naked and sew you back together in an instant.
+My family might take a moment to decipher your words, my grandma transcends the need to, but they are getting better and better at it since we started.

 Having been a helper myself, I have an overall idea of what it’s like to be treated and I will do my best in trying to make your experience as enjoyable and varied as possible.
 Apologies in advance for our possible lack of organization :)